Frogvall/dnd5e-misc/Champions of Azeroth/Races/Champions of Juju.md

 #### Blessing of Shirvallah

-Whenever you make an attack with a nonmagical weapon, it becomes a +1 weapon for the attack.
+Whenever you make an attack with a nonmagical weapon, it is considered a +1 weapon for the attack.

 #### Blessing of Torcali

-You speed increases by 10 feet and you ignore difficult terrain.
+You speed increases by 10 feet and you ignore nonmagical difficult terrain.

 #### Blessing of Torga